-This Offer comprises an Offer for Sale of up to 3,28,800 Equity Shares aggregating up to ₹ [•] Lakhs.
+This Offer comprises an Offer for Sale of up to 3,28,800 (subject to finalization of basis of allotment) Equity Shares aggregating up to ₹ 371.54 Lakhs.
 The proceeds from the Offer for Sale will be paid to Promoter Selling Shareholder (after deducting applicable Offer related expenses and relevant taxes thereon) and our Company will not receive any such proceeds.
-For further details, refer sections titled "Objects of the Offer" and "Capital Structure" beginning on pages 114 and 100, respectively.
+For further details, refer sections titled "Objects of the Offer" and "Capital Structure" beginning on pages 113 and 99, respectively of this Prospectus.